taoensso/sente/README.md

 #### How do I route client/server events?

 However you like!
 If you don't have many events, a simple `cond` will probably do.
-I use [core.match][] myself since it's a nice fit and works well with both Clojure and ClojureScript.
-The [reference example project][] has a fully-baked example.
+Otherwise a multimethod dispatching against event ids works well (this is the approach taken in the [reference example project][].

 #### Security: is there HTTPS support?